-Apex Racket and Fitness is the largest indoor racket sport facility North of Boston, with 9 indoor tennis courts, five racquet ball courts/ wally ball courts and a squash court.
-The current building includes a fitness and weight room, massage services, karate studio, group exercise room, lounge and bar area, lobby with offices, retail area with racket stringing room, large locker-rooms and bathrooms.
+Apex Racket and Fitness is the HUB of tennis in Maine and the largest indoor tennis & racket sport facility north of Boston.
+With 9 indoor tennis courts, five racquet ball courts/ wally ball courts, two virtual golf rooms and a squash court.
+The current building includes a fitness and weight room, massage and physical therapy services, group exercise room, lounge and bar area, lobby with offices, retail area with racket stringing room, large locker-rooms and bathrooms.